dart-lang/site-www/src/language/records.md

 print(record.$2);    // Prints 'last'
 ```

-To streamline record field access even more, see the page on [Patterns][pattern].
+To streamline record field access even more,
+check out the page on [Patterns][pattern].

 ## Record types